The first tab contains information about the clients on the server and the licences associated with them.

 This password is only used to log into the client when there are no users to log in with.

-Clicking the 'Re-export order data' button opens a window with settings for forcibly exporting previously exported orders and entries.
-Note that this is a backup solution and can lead to problems with duplicate data in the ERP system you are integrated with.
+By clicking the 'Re-export order data' button, a window with settings for forced export of previously exported orders and entries will open.
+Note that this is a backup solution and may cause issues with duplicate data in the ERP system you are integrated with.

-This function is locked and can only be accessed by GSGroup employees.
+This feature is locked and can only be accessed by GSGroup employees.

 - There are three options for re-exporting available.